good-lly/gh-pages-help-center/README.md

 To update `<head>` of your Help Center is recommended to follow [HEAD - A list of everything that _could_ go in the head of your document ](https://github.com/joshbuchea/HEAD)

 Inspired by [Githu Pages URL shortener](https://github.com/nelsontky/gh-pages-url-shortener/).

+## 💪 Motivation

+Well, I want to convince my teammates that 99% of all problems are possible to solve via GIT (or GitHub)

+> "See, I told You!
+Github!"
+>
+> -   Peter

+Also we wanted to launch some simple FAQ but the most 3rd party tools are just limiting and cost us $$$.
+So, why not?

+## 👨‍🏫 Demo time